goalTosin/zap-plot/CONTRIBUTING.md

 # How to Contribute

 Do you want to help make Laser Maze Game even better?
-These steps will guide you how you can contribute:
+If you're new to contributing, these steps will guide you how you can contribute:

 ## Step 1: Fork the Repository
 First things first, you need to fork the repository.
 This means you’ll make your own copy of the game so you can work on it without messing up the original.